The amendments in ASU 2021-03, Accounting Alternative for Evaluating Triggering Events

 How the amendments change GAAP

-Further, entities that perform their annual goodwill impairment test on a date other than at the end of the reporting period may elect this alternative and will evaluate only as of the end of the reporting period any potential impairment that may have occurred between their annual testing date and the end of the reporting period.
+Entities that perform their annual goodwill impairment test on a date other than at the end of the reporting period may elect to apply this accounting alternative, and should evaluate impairment that might have occurred between their annual testing date and the end of the reporting period only as of the end of the reporting period.

 Guidance not changing under the amendments